A Human Resources Department Guide

 Key skills for HR jobs

 You can enhance your chances of getting a job in HR by building your portfolio of HR-related competencies.
-These are some of the key skills to learn.
+Learn some of these key skills.

 • Effectively communication